Florida Shooting Suspect Reportedly Threatened to Kill His Ex’s New Boyfriend

 “I’m going to get you and I’m going to kill you because you took this person away from me,” she remembers them saying.
 “I’m going to kill your family.”
 Craig told BuzzFeed she reported Cruz to the school’s head of security.

-Read the full report, which includes screenshots of messages between Cruz and Enea, here.
+Read the full report, which includes screenshots of messages between Cruz and Sabadini, here.